cossacklabs/product-docs/themis/languages/objc/installation.md

     according to [Carthage instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

     {{< hint warning >}}
-**Important:**
-You should integrate only *themis.framework* into your applications.
-Do not integrate *openssl.framework* manually, as it is statically linked with Themis (Carthage handles linking.).
+You should drag&drop only **themis.framework** into your applications from `Cartage/Build/iOS/themis.framework`.
+Do not add **openssl.framework** manually from `Cartage/Build/iOS/themis.framework`, as it is statically linked with Themis (Carthage handles linking.).
     {{< /hint >}}

-[Here are examples](../examples/) of Carthage projects with Themis in Swift and Objective-C.
+[Here are examples](../examples/) of Carthage projects with Themis in Swift and Objective-C. These example projects are updated for Xcode 12.